National Council of Women of the United States: Establishment

-All national organisations of women, interested in the advancement of women's work in education, philanthropy, reform, and social culture, were welcome to join.
+All national organizations of women, interested in the advancement of women's work in education, philanthropy, reform, and social culture, were welcome to join.
 When an organization entered the council, its president became an acting vice-president in the council, and it also had the right to appoint one person to represent it on the executive board of the council.
-This board included the general officers of the council, together with the presidents of all organisations belonging to it, and one delegate besides its president from every organisation.
+This board included the general officers of the council, together with the presidents of all organizations belonging to it, and one delegate besides its president from every organization.
 This board also constituted a committee of arrangements for the first triennial meeting of the council.

 The constitution of the NCW/US called for triennial meetings of this organization to be held at Washington, D.C.
 At the close of the various business meetings of 1888 connected with the International Council of Women, it was agreed that the NCW/US would hold the first of the triennial meeting, provided for by its constitution, in February 1891 at the Albaugh's Opera House.
 The central board of officers was responsible for arranging this meeting.

-Present day

-Today, the National Council of Women of the United States works to address the diverse concerns of women in pursuit of social, economic, and political equality while serving as a united voice and forum to promote progressive ideas and influence policy decisions that impact human rights.
-They represent all races, creeds and traditions.

-The National Council of Women of the United States, along with its member organizations and individual members, continues today to uphold their mission statement: to further the application of the Golden Rule to society, customs, and law.

-During the annual United Nations Commission on the Status of Women, the Council serves as host to hundreds of women from all over the world, introducing them to the United Nations as an organized body of 192 nations with many Commissions, Conventions and Treaties that impact women and children here and across the globe.
-Monitoring the United Nations and reporting on current issues and activities, they also develop, implement and present public interest seminars and workshops.